ec-cwang/ec-cwang.github.io/_posts/2015-03-16-Hello-My-Blog.md

 summary: "Everyone has his own answer to the question that what is more important in his life"
 ---

+Everyone has his own answer to the question that what is more important in his life

 ### Which one is more important?

 Direction > Effort